CHAIRMAN, CVN BOARD OF DIRECTORS; 17th CHAIRMAN, JOINT CHIEFS OF STAFF

 Senator Lieberman is known as a national leader who works across party lines to get things done and who speaks his conscience regardless of the political consequences.
 Before his election to the Senate in 1988, Senator Lieberman served 10 years in the Connecticut State Senate and 6 years as Connecticut’s Attorney General.
 In 2000 he was the Democratic candidate for Vice President of the United States.

-- NATIONAL COUNCIL FOR BEHAVIORAL HEALTH
+PRESIDENT AND CEO, NATIONAL COUNCIL FOR BEHAVIORAL HEALTH

 LINDA ROSENBERG, MSW